~Fifteen Years Ago~

 Though Star just sighed in concession, seeming to be thinking long and hard on the story of their past, as she often did; especially when she found herself so often thinking of her ‘brother’ in a way no one should ever think of their siblings.

-That was then he did look back at her once more, a bit of a question in his own eyes then, “meaning?” he had to ask.
+That was when he did look back at her once more, a bit of a question in his own eyes then, “Meaning?” he had to ask.